SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ---
 title: Sharing and Permissions
-description: Outlines Permission Model for SharePoint Embedded ms.date: 11/28/2023 ms.localizationpriority: high
+description: Outlines Permission Model for SharePoint Embedded ms.date: 5/17/24 ms.localizationpriority: high
 ---

 # Sharing and Permissions in SharePoint Embedded

-## Sharing

-The permission model used in SharePoint Embedded is different from the traditional SharePoint model and follows the OneDrive Consumer model.
-That is, Unlike SharePoint you can't break the permission inheritance.
-However, you can apply “additive permissions” to the Content (files and folders) that are in a Container.

-### Container Roles

-Every Container has four predefined roles (that can't be extended or modified) that users or Microsoft Entra security groups can be added or removed from:

-- **Owner**: Has full control over the Container
-- **Manager**: And being to add, update, and delete content in the Container, they can also maintain permissions of the Container and the content in the Container
-- **Writer**: Can add, update, and delete content in the Container
-- **Reader**: Can only view content in the Container If a user is a member of a role, then those permissions apply to all of the content (files and folders) that in that Container.
-For example, if *UserA* is made a member of the Reader role, then *UserA* is able to view and read all content (files and folders) in that Container.

-## Permissions

-### Additive Permissions
+## Additive Permissions

-Your app might have the scenario that you might want to grant extra permissions to a user beyond what they have on the Container.
-For example, if *UserA* is member of the Reader role, you might want to allow that user to be able to edit a specific document in that Container.
-To support this scenario, you add and delete additive permissions using the Microsoft Graph APIs:
+In SharePoint Embedded, users cannot break the permission inheritance; they can only add "additive permissions" to content such as files and folders within a container.
+To grant extra permissions to a user beyond what they have on the Container, for example, if *UserA* is member of the Reader role, you can allow that user to edit a specific document in that Container using the Microsoft Graph:

 |           Scenario            |                                                                           Microsoft Graph API(s)                                                                            |                                                                                                          Notes                                                                                                          |
 | :---------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |